theharold9000/Job-Ads---Brisbane/Embedded Software Engineer.md

 **Extra nice to have**
 * Experience with embedded C on chip.

+Sound like something you'd be interested in?
+Get in touch!
 Not really what you're looking for but you're interested in seeing what else is out there or exploring what's trending in tech at the moment?
 Get in touch, I'm always keen for a chat about cool things happening in dev!

 If you have an active GitHub, GitLab, BitBucket or Stack Overflow profile include a link or fork me because I want to see it!